sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 ### About Oracle Machine Learning Notebooks

 Oracle Machine Learning Notebooks is a collaborative user interface supporting data scientists, analysts, developers, and DBAs.
-You can work with SQL, PL/SQL, and Python in the same notebook—using the most appropriate language for the problem at hand.
+You can work with SQL, PL/SQL, Python, and R in the same notebook—using the most appropriate language for the problem at hand.
 You can also view notebook changes by team members in real time, interactively.
 Data science team members can explicitly share notebooks and version notebooks as well as schedule notebooks to run at a set time or a repeating schedule.
 By virtue of being included in Oracle Autonomous Database, machine learning functionality is automatically provisioned and managed.
 Through Oracle Machine Learning Notebooks, you have access to the in-database algorithms and analytics functions to explore and prepare data, build and evaluate models, score data, and deploy solutions.

 ### Objectives